r3-team/r3/README.md

 For information about how to use the Builder, please visit the [Builder documentation](https://rei3.de/en/docs/builder).

-## 📑 How to build your own version of REI3
+## 📑 How to create your own version of REI3
 1. Install the latest version of [Golang](https://golang.org/dl/).
 1. Download & extract the source code of the version you want to build (as in `2.4.3.2799`).
 1. Go into the source code directory (where `r3.go` is located) and execute: `go build -ldflags "-X main.appVersion={YOUR_APP_VERSION}"`.